RyanJarv/ryanjarv.github.io/_posts/2019-05-24-backdooring-route53-with-cross-account-dns.md

 Now when any node using dynamic DNS in the victim's VPC makes a request for 'www.example.com' the malicious record with the CNAME www.evil-attacker.com is returned.
 This is of course expected since this is the normal process to share hosted zone's across accounts.
 The problem is the owner of the main account doesn't have access to the evil account or any ability to enumerate it, preventing any way of auditing the configuration of this shared hosted zone through the API.

-(Note: I've recently heard this actually show's up in the web interface.
+(Note: <s>I've recently heard this actually show's up in the web interface.
 I haven't verified this but if it's the case then this issue is limited to using the API.
-This is fairly common though as you can't expect people to manually go through dozens of accounts and verify resources manually.)
+This is fairly common though as you can't expect people to manually go through dozens of accounts and verify resources manually.</s> Looking into this again I haven't been able to find where this might show up, seems for now the best option is to watch for this API call via CloudWatch.)

 So how does enumeration of these resources work currently?